cjdbarlow/Part-One/pressure_transduction.md

 ##Static Calibration
 Static calibration involves:
 * Leveling the transducer (typically to the level of the phlebostatic axis at the right atrium, or the external auditory meatus)
-A change in tranducer level will change the blood pressure due to the change in hydrostatic pressure (in cmH<sub>2</sub>O).
+A change in transducer level will change the blood pressure due to the change in hydrostatic pressure (in cmH<sub>2</sub>O).
 * **Zeroing** the transducer
-  * Opening the tranducer to air
+  * Opening the transducer to air
-  * Zeroing the tranducer on the monitor
+  * Zeroing the transducer on the monitor
-  A change in measured pressure when the transducer is open to air is due to **drift**, an artifactual measurement error due to damage to the cable, tranducer, or monitor.
+  A change in measured pressure when the transducer is open to air is due to **drift**, an artifactual measurement error due to damage to the cable, transducer, or monitor.

 ##Dynamic Calibration
 Dynamic calibration ensures the operating characteristics of the system (or **dynamic response**) are accurate.
 Dynamic response is a function of: